opendatasoft/ods-cookbook/widgets/external-use/README.md

 First, some information about urlsync parameter [here] (http://opendatasoft.github.io/ods-widgets/docs/#/api/ods-widgets.directive:odsCatalogContext)

-To make it work with an external use of ODSWidget, 2 elements needs to be added to the page, first in the header :
+To make it work with an external use of ODSWidget, 2 elements need to be added to the page, first in the header :
 ```html
   <base href="/">
 ```